-CERES (cut-elimination by resolution) (see [1]) is a method of cut-elimination which strongly differs from cut-elimination a la Gentzen.
-Instead of reducing a proof $\varphi$ stepwise (and thereby simplifying the cuts) CERES computes a formula $\mathrm{CL}(\varphi)$ represented as so-called characteristic clause set. $\mathrm{CL}(\varphi)$ encodes the structure of the derivations of cuts in $\varphi$ and is always unsatisfiable.
-In classical logic any resolution refutation $\rho$ of $\mathrm{CL}(\varphi)$ can be taken as a skeleton of a CERES normal form $\varphi^$ of $\varphi$ (in $\varphi^$ all cuts are atomic).
+CERES (cut-elimination by resolution) (see [1]) is a method of cutelimination which strongly differs from cut-elimination a la Gentzen.
+Instead of reducing a proof φ stepwise (and thereby simplifying the cuts) CERES computes a formula $CL(\varphi)$ represented as so-called characteristic clause set. $CL(\varphi)$ encodes the structure of the derivations of cuts in φ and is always unsatisfiable.
+In classical logic any resolution refutation ρ of $CL(\varphi)$ can be taken as a skeleton of a CERES normal form φ^ of φ (in φ^ all cuts are atomic).
 CERES was mainly designed as a computational tool for proof analysis and for performing cut-elimination in long and complex proofs; an implementation of the method was successfully applied to Fürstenberg's proof of the infinitude of primes [2].

-There is, however, also an interesting theoretical aspect of the CERES method: reductive cut-elimination based on the rules of Gentzen can be shown to be "redundant" with respect to CERES in the following sense: if $\varphi$ reduces to $\varphi'$ then $\mathrm{CL}(\varphi)$ subsumes $\mathrm{CL}(\varphi')$ (subsumption is a principle of redundancy-elimination in automated deduction).
+There is, however, also an interesting theoretical aspect of the CERES method: reductive cut-elimination based on the rules of Gentzen can be shown to be "redundant" with respect to CERES in the following sense: if φ reduces to φ' then $\operatorname{CL}(\varphi)$ subsumes $\operatorname{CL}(\varphi')$ (subsumption is a principle of redundancy-elimination in automated deduction).
 This redundancy property can be used to prove that reductive methods (of a specific type) can never outperform CERES.
 Moreover, subsumption also plays a major role in proving the completeness of intuitionistic CERES (CERES-i) [3].
 CERES-i is based on the concept of proof resolution, a generalization of clausal resolution to resolution of cut-free proofs.
 The completeness of CERES-i can then be proven via a subsumption property for cut-free proofs and a subsumption property for proof projections under reductive cut-elimination.
 The results demonstrate that principles invented in the area of automated deduction can be fruitfully applied to proof theory.

-- M. Baaz & A. Leitsch, "Cut-elimination and redundancy-elimination by resolution, Journal of Symbolic Computation, vol. 29, 2000, pp. 149- 176. - 2.
-M. Baaz, S. Hetzl, A. Leitsch, C. Richter & H. Spohr, "CERES: an analysis of Fürstenberg's proof of the infinity of primes", Theoretical
+- M. Baaz & A. Leitsch, "Cut-elimination and redundancy-elimination by resolution, Journal of Symbolic Computation, vol. 29, 2000, pp. 149- 176. - M. Baaz, S. Hetzl, A. Leitsch, C. Richter & H. Spohr, "CERES: an analysis of Fürstenberg's proof of the infinity of primes", Theoretical Computer Science, vol. 403, 2008, pp. 160-175.

-\Keynote speaker at the workshop "Proof Theory" (page 199).
+^{}Keynote speaker at the workshop "Proof Theory" (page 192).

-- Computer Science, vol. 403, 2008, pp. 160-175. - 3.
-D. Cerna, A. Leitsch, G. Reis & S. Wolfsteiner, "Ceres in intuitionistic logic", Annals of Pure and Applied Logic, vol. 168, 2017, pp. 1783-1836.
+3. D. Cerna, A. Leitsch, G. Reis & S. Wolfsteiner, "Ceres in intuitionistic logic", Annals of Pure and Applied Logic, vol. 168, 2017, pp. 1783-1836.